krokite/MySQL-Bruteforce-Tool/README.md

 Good Luck!

-Note: Kindly note, this tool is for education purpose only.
-Kindly do not misue, if you misue this tool, I will not be responsible for anything.
+Note: This tool is only for Research, Development or Education purpose only.
+This tools should not be used for any illegal activity.
+If you misue this tool, I will not be responsible for anything that happens afterwards.